UK: Multiple stabbing in Reading declared terror attack | DW | 21.06.2020

+Police in the UK have declared a deadly knife attack on several people in the town near London on Saturday evening as a "terrorist incident."

-A 25-year-old man was arrested Saturday after three people were killed and three more seriously injured in a stabbing attack in the English town of Reading, about 65 kilometers (40 miles) west of London.
+Three people were killed and three more seriously injured in the stabbing rampage in the English town of Reading, about 65 kilometers (40 miles) west of the British capital.

-The stabbings took place at the site of a peaceful Black Lives Matter protest that was held in the town earlier in the day.
+The attack took place at the site of a peaceful Black Lives Matter protest that was held in the town earlier in the day.

 However, one of the protest organizers said on social media that the demonstration had ended and all participants had left before the stabbings occurred.

-Local Thames Valley Police said early on Sunday that they had launched a murder investigation.

-On Sunday afternoon, police announced they were treating the incident as terrorism-related and that officers from Counter Terrorism Policing South East (CTPSE) were taking over the investigation.
+British media cited Basu as saying the suspect was a 25-year-old Libyan asylum seeker, named as Khairi Saadallah.

-"This was a truly tragic incident and the thoughts of Thames Valley Police are with all those who have been affected," Chief Constable John Campbell of Thames Valley Police said in a press release.
+"This was a truly tragic incident and the thoughts of Thames Valley Police are with all those who have been affected," Chief Constable John Campbell of Thames Valley Police said in a press release, before announcing that counterterrorism officers were taking over the probe.

-British media later cited the head of Counter Terror Police Neil Basu as saying the suspect was a Libyan asylum seeker, named as Khairi Saadallah.

 British Prime Minister Boris Johnson said his "thoughts are with all of those affected by the appalling incident in Reading."